learn-co-curriculum/swift-cartoon-collections/README.md

 ["Earth!", "Wind!", "Fire!", "Water!", "Heart!"]
 ```

-Read up on the `map` method.
-Check it out here:
+You have a few options to make this work, try the `map` method.

 #### Method 3 - Long Planeteer Calls